Getting Started

 Both approaches yield the same result, but using an interface provides benefits such as performance advantages and improved readability.

-In cases where in a Schema<Type, Encoded, Context>
+In a Schema<Type, Encoded, Context>

-the Encoded
+, the Encoded

-type differs from the Type
+type can differ from the Type

 - Using the